 SELECTION PROCESS AND TIMELINE

-Selection Process: An independent review committee appointed by the Foundation will evaluate all valid applications and recommend the most outstanding nominees for consideration by the Foundation Board of Trustees.
+An independent review committee appointed by SAPA will evaluate all valid applications and recommend the most outstanding candidates for consideration by the SAPA Board of Trustees.
 Applicants who demonstrated great potential for and commitment to a career in life sciences and with outstanding academic performance will be selected as finalists.
 The Board of Trustees will name at least two SAPA scholars from the finalists.
-To receive payments, a SAPA Scholar must submit an acceptance letter of the scholarship, and provide a direct deposit account at the attending college or university to deposit scholarship payments.
-The payment will be made in September to the college or university ONLY.
+To receive payments, a SAPA Scholar must submit an acceptance letter of the Scholarship, and provide a direct deposit account at the attending college or university for SAPA to deposit scholarship payments.
+The payment will be made in September-October to the college or university ONLY.

 ONLY THE WINNERS WILL BE NOTIFIED BY MAIL.
 SAPA Scholars receive their awards in presentation ceremonies at the Annual Meeting of Sino-American Pharmaceutical Professional Association.